johnpneumann/cookiecutter-py/{{cookiecutter.project_directory_name}}/README.rst

 Documentation
 -------------
-To generate documentation, you'll need to install Sphinx_ and sphinx_rtd_theme_, which can be installed using the following command::
+To generate documentation, you'll need to install Sphinx_ and sphinx-rtd-theme_, which can be installed using the following command::

    pip install -r requirements/docs.txt